 - When you are asked technical questions, see if you can relate it back to their project as well as discussing what you have done previously.

-- When bringing the interview to a close, be sure to thank the interviewer for their time.
+- When bringing the interview to a close, be sure to thank the interviewer for his or her time.
 Make sure they know you are interested in the position.
 They know that you are interviewing them as much as they are you.
 “I really appreciate your time and your project sounds amazing.
 I would love to be part of the team that makes it happen.”
 They will appreciate knowing that if offered, you will take the position.

 - If you can, get a business card so you can mail or email a thank you note within 24-48 hours of your interview.
 Your note should again thank them for the interview and reiterate how much you would like to be part of the project.
-If it is short, relay any information you may have forgotten in the interview that is relevant.
+If the interview is short, relay any information you may have forgotten in the interview that is relevant.
 Be careful of spelling and if handwritten, neatness counts!

-Please note: Any discussion of salary and benefits should be discussed with LAUNCH, not with the client.
+IMPORTANT: Any discussion of salary and benefits should be discussed with LAUNCH, not with the client.
 Focus on the project while interviewing.